shall-it/machine-learning-zoomcamp/capstone-project/README.md

 ```

 ### Use convert.py script to convert the trained model from PyTorch format to ONNX one locally with Python:
-**Important note!** Setup path like the name of trained model with the highest validation accuracy
+**Important note!** Setup path like the name of trained PyTorch model with the highest validation accuracy

 [convert.py](https://github.com/shall-it/machine-learning-zoomcamp/blob/main/capstone-project/scripts/convert.py)

 ![script_converting](./images/script_converting.jpg)